SummerbreezeP-Jones/T1A2_Portfolio/README.md

 ## Summerbreeze Paku

 Challenges I have faced:
-* connecting all my pages to one style sheet
+* connecting all my pages to one style sheet (in the end i ended up using two sheets)
-*
+* searching online for solutions to fix my coding but also trying to understand where i went wrong.